News on your favorite shows, specials & more!

 If you go to our website and visit our building, you'll see it writ large on our walls, “We sit together in the dark so we can learn how to love each other in the light.”

-That idea that we still can learn from each other.
-We can learn to love each other and be more human with one another, is very much encoded almost in my DNA.
+That idea is that we can still learn from each other.
+We can learn to love each other and be more human with one another, which is very much encoded almost in my DNA.
 It's a big part of the work I did when I wasn't doing theater, and it still guides me and feeds me as an artist.
 And the fact that was so important here is that it's on the walls and on our website.
 It's on the back of my business card, and this place's ethos and culture made this really the right fit for me.
 And I was lucky enough that the search committee saw something in me that they thought would be good for STAGES.

 Brett Cullum: You know, STAGES HOUSTON exists in a very different space than most of the other Houston theaters because you've got venues like The Alley or The Hobby Center, which are very large spaces and not very intimate.
 And they're gonna produce the big, splashy PHANTOM OF THE OPERA, or like some big Agatha Christie murder mystery, or you know, something that's a spectacle, a pageant, if you will.
 And then you've got STAGES.
 It is a professional regional theatre that has done so many world premieres and impressive work.
 But the audience is right there in every space.
 There is not one area that feels like an auditorium.
 They all feel like you are right there.
 So, how are you going to select plays going forward?
 How?
 What are you looking for?
 What legacy do you want to leave because you inherited a season designed by Kenn right now?
 We really don't know you yet.
 What are you looking for out of this experience of being at STAGES, where it's so intensely intimate?